isomerpages/isomerpages-isomergovsg/_resources/2f-github-repository-create-a-new-folder.md

 layout: leftnav-page-content
 title: Creating a new folder in your repository
 permalink: /github-repository/creating-a-new-folder/
-breadcrumb: Github repository - Creating a new folder
+breadcrumb: Github Repository - Creating a new folder
 collection_name: resources
-second_nav_title: "Github repository"
+second_nav_title: "Github Repository"
 ---
 #### **Step-by-step guide to create a new folder in your repository**
 ![Creating folder in your repository](/images/resources/creating-folder-in-your-repository.gif)